Spartacist uprising: Murders of Rosa Luxemburg and Karl Liebknecht

-Resulting unrest

-The killings of 15 January triggered serious unrest and uprisings throughout the German Reich.
-Gustav Noske deployed Freikorps and Reichswehr units against them and against the soviet republics set up in several major German cities.
-All were violently put down, the last being the Bavarian Soviet Republic which fell on 3 May.
-The fighting was often similar to that in Berlin and resulted in a total of about 5,000 deaths, including several political murders of leading representatives of the left.

-Obstruction of justice
+Reactions

 On 16 January the Berlin press reported that Liebknecht had been shot while fleeing authorities and Luxemburg lynched by an angry crowd.
-The basis for this account was a document that Captain Pabst had written on the evening of the murders and had published as an official report from his division.
+The basis for the account was a document that Pabst had written on the evening of the murders and had published as an official report from his division.
 After knowledge of the murders became public, the government called a special meeting at which Ebert is said to have expressed his shock at the murders of the former SPD party comrades he had known for decades.
 MSPD representatives feared an expansion of the uprisings as a result of the murders.
 Some briefly considered resigning.
 Noske, on the other hand, in a 1923 retrospect described the people who had been murdered as the main culprits in the revolution's degeneration into civil war.
 Thousands had asked beforehand "if no one would render the troublemakers harmless".